Fast Facts about Petite Sirah

 Fast Facts About Petite Sirah

 - History: Petite Sirah (or Durif, as the French call it) was first discovered in the vineyards of botanist Francois Durif shortly before 1868 in eastern France (by Grenoble).
-The grape is a natural cross between Syrah and the even more rare: Peloursin.
+The grape is a natural cross between Syrah and the even rarer: Peloursin.

 - Serving: A slightly cooler temperature (65 ºF) will deliver more floral and mineral aromas along with Petite Sirah’s characteristic bold fruit.